Andrea Petkovic: 2016

-Petkovic began the year at the Brisbane International where she reached the quarterfinals, losing to American qualifier Samantha Crawford.
+Petkovic began the year at the Brisbane International where she reached the quarterfinals.
 At the Australian Open, Petkovic was the 22nd seed; she lost in the first round to Elizaveta Kulichkova.
-After the Australian Open, she helped Germany at the 2016 Fed Cup World Group.
-Playing Switzerland, Petkovic lost her rubber to Belinda Bencic and then played in doubles with Anna-Lena Grönefeld, but they lost to Bencic/Hingis in two sets.
-Germany lost to Switzerland 2–3.
-At the Dubai Championships, Petkovic reached the quarterfinals by beating Camila Giorgi and Jelena Janković before losing to Caroline Garcia.
-Her next tournament was the Qatar Open, where she defeated Ekaterina Makarova, Margarita Gasparyan, and CoCo Vandeweghe in straight sets en route to the quarterfinals, beating Garbiñe Muguruza in three sets.
+After the Australian Open, she represented Germany as they lost to Switzerland in the 2016 Fed Cup World Group.
+After reaching the quarterfinals in the Dubai Championships, Petkovic played in the Qatar Open, where she reached the semi finals, beating Garbiñe Muguruza en route.
 Her win over Muguruza was the first against a top-five player since 2013.
 However, Petkovic had to retire in her match against Jeļena Ostapenko due to a left thigh injury.

-In Indian Wells, she received a bye in the first round.
-In the second, she lost to Barbora Strýcová.
-Similarly, in Miami, after a bye in the first round, she lost to Caroline Garcia.

 2017

-Petkovic represented Germany in 2017 Hopman Cup alongside Alexander Zverev.
-German team ended up second in Group A.
+Petkovic represented Germany in 2017 Hopman Cup alongside Alexander Zverev, where they finished second in Group A.

 In Hobart, Petkovic lost in second round to Verónica Cepede Royg.
 At the Australian Open, she lost in second round to Barbora Strýcová.

 At the French Open, she lost in the first round to Varvara Lepchenko.